Environmental scientists show link between rapid ‘ōhi‘a death mortality levels and hoofed mammals

 “We developed a custom imaging system for helicopter operations to map thousands of hectares (ha) per flight, a more useful scale than the ten to hundreds of ha typically covered using small, unoccupied aerial systems,” state the authors in the paper summary.

-Two images: helicopter with camera set up in payload, and aerial of tree canopy showing a dead tree in forest.
+Two images: helicopter with camera set up underneath in rig, and aerial of tree canopy showing a dead tree in forest.

 The paper includes recommendations for large-scale land management in addressing ROD.